NextGenIntelligence/trust-coin/README.md

 All major merchants and players should continually track the state of the network independently.
 They do this to protect their interest in being able to accurately assess temporal order of transaction messages and independently verify priority of conflicting messages.
 All these entities should have sufficient motivation to fairly, objectively, and independently evaluate your claim.
 They should be motivated to accept your coin if your claim is valid because that means more business for them.

 When being asked to evaluate a coin fork, there are three possible choices an entity could make.
 They could choose one fork or the other or choose not to accept a coin at all.
-Having an identical process for choosing this outcome is not an advantage, but rather a weakness.
-An identitical process for deciding coin forks makes it easier for attackers to evaluate what will lead one coin fork to succeed over another.
-Instead, the consistency of different algorithms in choosing one fork over another is paramount.
-This consistency comes from everyone participating in the network and independently recording all history for currencies of interest.
-The temporal priority of messaegs should be known to everyone involved, and all "votes" both use and affect reputation.
+Peers should make their decision based on which message was published first.
+If they did not independently observe which message was published first, they should rely on other trusted peers to establish which branch is valid.

+There is no standardized algorithm for evaluating reputation or weighting votes on competing branches.
+Any such algorithm would become a potential weakness to be attacked.
+Instead, peers share the history of all messages published by each public key.
+This history can be used to apply weight to "votes" on a particular branch.

-Anonymity, privacy, and reputation are all different concepts.  trust-coin allows users and merchants to find a balance of these that works for them and protects their interests in using the network.
+Anonymity, privacy, and reputation are all different concepts.  trust-coin allows users and merchants to find a balance of these that works for them and protects their interests in using currencies on the network.